mdayaram/mdayaram.github.io/blog/index.md

 Getting better, one failure at a time.

+This is the place where I write down my thoughts about this and that.
+It's ok if you disagree with what I write, I still like you, and would love to talk to you about it over tea and crumpets with lemon curd...yum.

 {% for cat in site.categories %}
 <div class="post-list">
 	{% if cat[0] == "blog" %}